alshedivat/al-folio/_pages/teaching.md

 ## services

 I am (proudly) a co-chair of the **Equal Access to Application Assistance (EAAA) program** at the Department of Electrical Engineering and Computer Sciences at UC Berkeley.
 EAAA is a student-led program designed to ensure that all applicants to higher degree programs (MS/Ph.D.) in the Department of Electrical Engineering and Computer Science at UC Berkeley have access to guidance on the application process for advanced degrees.
 A current (or recent) graduate of the EECS department will provide feedback on application materials, resume, CV, and other application materials each fall prior to the higher degree application deadlines. **You can apply to EAAA [here]()**.
 You can find additional **resources on how to apply to grad school** on my co-chair's website, [Nathan Lambert](https://www.natolambert.com/), **click [here](https://www.natolambert.com/guides/grad-apps)**.

+I am a member of the **[EECS Peer](https://www2.eecs.berkeley.edu/eecs-peers/)** group at UC Berkeley to support fellow students through graduate school life.

+I am a **reviewer** for International Journal of High Performance Computing Applications, PLOS One, IEEE Transactions on Parallel and Distributed Systems, and IEEE Transactions onBiomedical Circuits and Systems.

+I was the **session chair** for the Bioinformatics Applications Track at the [IEEE International Conference on Application-Specific Systems, Architectures and Processors (ASAP)](https://asap18.necst.it/program.html).
+2018.